NVIDIA/spark-rapids/docs/get-started/best-practices.md

-If you are still getting an OOM exception, please get the Spark eventlog and stack trace from the executor (the whole executor log ideally) and send to spark-rapids-support@nvidia.com , or file a github issue on [spark-rapids github repo](https://github.com/NVIDIA/spark-rapids/issues) if it is not sensitive.
+If you are still getting an OOM exception, please get the Spark eventlog and stack trace from the executor (the whole executor log ideally) and send to spark-rapids-support@nvidia.com , or file a Github issue on [spark-rapids github repo](https://github.com/NVIDIA/spark-rapids/issues) if it is not sensitive.